decaf-dev/vaultexplorer.com/docs/settings.md

 This setting allows you to configure the loading order of cover images.
 By default, the [image property](/docs/settings#image-property) and [url property](/docs/settings#url-property) are loaded first.
 You may change this order by dragging one row above another.

-To toggle a source, you may click the row.
+To enable or disable a source, you may click on a source to toggle it.

 ### Load social media image